Kavita Ganesan: Education

 Ganesan has a master’s degree in computer science from the University of Southern California and a Ph.D. in computer science and machine learning from the University of Illinois Urbana-Champaign.

 Career

 Ganesan worked as a scientist for the software development platform GitHub.
 In 2017, she brought the first machine learning (ML) pipeline to GitHub with the launch of GitHub Topics.
 While working at GitHub, Ganesan founded the Utah-based AI and machine learning company Opinosis Analytics.

-In 2021, Ganesan was nominated for the Rising Star Award at VentureBeat’s Women in AI Awards.
+In 2021, Ganesan was nominated for the Rising Star Award at VentureBeats Women in AI Awards.

 In 2022, Ganesan published the book The Business Case for AI: A Leader’s Guide to AI Strategies, Best Practices & Real-World Applications.

 In 2023, her book The Business Case for AI was the runner up in the San Francisco Book Festival’s Technology category and also won Gold Medal in Business Life Category in the2023 Global Book Awards.
 The book also won an award in the 2nd Quarter 2023 Firebird Book Awards.